 You may have some supplies at home already, you can even head out into your garden and cut flowers of your own, or you may want to purchase a kit that has everything you need to create a DIY wreath.
 If you want an everlasting wreath then consider using faux flowers, they've come on leaps and bounds design wise and are very realistic, Wayfair has a large selection to choose from, like these Artificial Ranunculus Sprays, – very cute.
 This is what else you'll need:

-- Wreath frame/ring - this could be traditional metal (opens in new tab), rattan (opens in new tab) or wooden (opens in new tab)
+- Wreath frame/ring - this could be traditional metal, rattan or wooden

 - Floristry wire reel